White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Introduction

 \section{Introduction}

-\begingroup \endgroup Understanding the semantics of 3D point clouds has become crucial as its applications have advanced~\cite{xiao2023unsupervised, betsas2025deep}.
-Although recent methods have achieved remarkable performance, they rely on large amounts of labeled data, which requires expensive labor~\cite{armeni20163d, dai2017scannet}.
-To alleviate this data reliance, Few-Shot 3D Point Cloud Segmentation~(FS-PCS) was introduced~\cite{zhao2021few}.
-It aims to segment unlabeled point clouds, called a query set, using a small number of labeled point clouds, known as a support set.
+Understanding the semantics of 3D point clouds has become crucial as its applications have advanced \cite{xiao2023unsupervised, betsas2025deep}.
+Although recent methods have achieved remarkable performance, they rely on large amounts of labeled data, which requires expensive labor \cite{armeni20163d, dai2017scannet}.
+To alleviate this data reliance, Few-shot 3D Point Cloud Semantic Segmentation (FS-PCS) was introduced \cite{zhao2021few}.
+It aims to segment unseen novel classes in unlabeled point clouds, referred to as the query set, using a small number of labeled examples, referred to as the support set.

-To fully utilize the information from a few support set, previous studies have constructed prototypes~\cite{zhao2021few, an2024rethinking, zhu2024no}.
-It is widely adopted in other few-shot downstream tasks as their representation quality substantially affects the performance~\cite{snell2017prototypical, liu2020part, zhang2022feature, fan2022self, lee2025temporal}.
-In FS-PCS, most existing methods have relied on conventional prototype generation strategies such as Farthest Point Sampling (FPS)~\cite{zhao2021few, ning2023boosting, li2024localization, an2024rethinking, an2024multimodality}.
+To fully utilize the information from the support set, previous studies have constructed class prototypes \cite{zhao2021few, an2024multimodality, an2024rethinking, ning2023boosting, PAPFZS3D}.
+It is widely adopted in other few-shot downstream tasks, where numerous studies focus on improving representation quality due to its impact on performance \cite{liu2020part, zhang2022feature, fan2022self, lee2025temporal}.
+In FS-PCS, most existing methods have relied on algorithmic approach such as Farthest Point Sampling (FPS) to construct multiple prototypes of the target class, following \cite{zhao2021few}.

-Surprisingly, it causes severe performance instability as shown in Tab.~\ref{table_motivation}.
-In particular, even the subsequent sophisticated module~\cite{an2024rethinking} fails to solve the task under the worst initialization.
-By contrast, a simple feature distance-based method outperforms it, highlighting the importance of prototype construction in FS-PCS.
+Surprisingly, these conventional prototypes cause performance instability as shown in \cref{tabs:1_motivation}.
+Due to its results being dependent on the initially selected point \cite{yang2019modeling}, FPS produces inconsistent results that create fluctuations in performance.
+Particularly, the subsequent sophisticated module \cite{an2024rethinking} aggravates this sensitivity when compared to a simple distance-based method, highlighting the importance of prototype construction in FS-PCS.
 This motivates us to devise an advanced, consistent prototype generation module.
-One may consider the attention mechanism~\cite{vaswani2017attention} as a promising candidate, given its demonstrated adaptability to prototype generation~\cite{snell2017prototypical, liu2020part, zhang2022feature, fan2022self, lee2025temporal}.